eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/g-zero-knowledge-proof.md

 The following High-Level Requirements will be added to Annex 2 of the ARF

 #### REQUIREMENT 1
-Once a suitable ZKP scheme is specified, a Wallet Unit solution SHALL use it to implement selective disclosure of an attribute for remote or proximity-based presentation flows.
-Using this scheme, a Wallet Unit SHALL: (i) generate a proof that the revealed attribute(s) is (are) included in a PID or attestation, (ii) generate a proof that the corresponding PID or attestation is within its validity period, (iii) generate a proof that the corresponding PID or attestation has not been revoked, (iv) generate a proof that the corresponding PID or attestation has been issued by an issuer included in a trusted list, (v) generate a proof that the corresponding PID or attestation is bound to a key stored in the WSCD of the Wallet User, and (vi) ensure that no other information is generated that could be used to track a User or link their activities.
+Inrespectively of the use case, a ZKP scheme SHALL provide support for the following generic functions: (i) generation of a proof that an (some) attribute(s) is (are) included in a PID or attestation (ii) generation of a proof that a PID or attestation is within its validity period (iii) generation of a proof that a PID or attestation has not been revoked (iv) generation of a proof that a PID or attestation is bound to a key stored in the WSCD of the Wallet User (v) generation of a proof that a PID or attestation has been issued by a trusted issuer without revealing the issuer.
+NOTE: Although function (vi) SHALL be supported it should be used only when issuer hiding is necessary.

 #### REQUIREMENT 2
-Once a suitable ZKP scheme is specified, a Wallet Unit solution SHALL use it to implement proof of personhood for remote presentation flows.
+A ZKP scheme SHALL support the selective disclosure of an attribute use case for remote or proximity-based presentation flows.
-Using this scheme, a Wallet Unit SHALL: (i) generate a proof that it stores a PID within its validity period, (ii) generate a proof that the corresponding PID has not been revoked, (iv) generate a proof that the corresponding PID has been issued by an issuer included in a trusted list, (v) generate a proof that the corresponding PID is bound to a key stored in the WSCD of the Wallet User, and (vi) ensure that no other information is generated that could be used to track a User or link their activities.

 #### REQUIREMENT 3
-Once a suitable ZKP scheme is specified, a Wallet Unit solution SHALL use it to implement proof of attestation possession for proximity-based or remote presentation flows.
+A ZKP scheme SHALL support the  proof of attestation possession use case for proximity-based or remote presentation flows.
-Using this scheme, a Wallet Unit SHALL: (i) generate a proof that it stores a PID or attestation  within its validity period, (ii) generate a proof that the corresponding PID or attestation has not been revoked, (iv) generate a proof that the corresponding PID or attestation has been issued by an issuer included in a trusted list, (v) generate a proof that the corresponding PID or attestation is bound to a key stored in the WSCD of the Wallet User, and (vi) ensure that no other information is generated that could be used to track a User or link their activities.

 #### REQUIREMENT 4
-Once a suitable ZKP scheme is specified, a Wallet Unit solution SHALL use it to implement privacy-preserving binding of an attestation to a PID for proximity-based or remote presentation flows.
-Using this scheme, a Wallet Unit SHALL: (i) generate a proof that it stores an attestation and a PID and that the attestation includes a specific attribute also present in the PID, (ii) generate a proof that the corresponding PID and attestation have not been revoked, (iii) generate a proof that the corresponding PID and attestation have been issued by an issuer included in a trusted list, (iv) generate a proof that the corresponding PID is bound to a key stored in the WSCD of the Wallet User, and (v) ensure that no other information is generated that could be used to track a User or link their activities.
+A ZKP scheme SHALL support the proof of personhood use case for remote presentation flows.

 #### REQUIREMENT 5
-Once a suitable ZKP scheme is specified, a Wallet Unit solution SHALL use it to implement verifiable pseudonyms.
-Using this scheme, a Wallet Unit SHALL: (i) request the issuance of an attestation that includes a secret attribute unique to the User, without revealing this attribute to the Attestation Provider, (ii) generate an attestation presentation that includes a pseudonym derived from the secret attribute and the Relying Party identifier, and (iii) ensure that no other information is generated that could be used to track a User or link their activities.
+A ZKP scheme SHOULD support the privacy-preserving binding of an attestation to a PID use case for proximity-based or remote presentation flows.
+In addition to the generic functions defined in REQUIREMENT 1, for this use case, a ZKP scheme SHALL provide support for the following functions: (i) generation of a proof that the Wallet Unit stores an attestation and a PID and that the attestation includes a specific attribute also present in the PID

 #### REQUIREMENT 6
-A Wallet Solution SHALL ensure that integrated ZKP schemes can be used with the intended presentation flows.
+A ZKP scheme SHOULD support the privacy-preserving linking of an attestation to a Relying Party identifier use case for proximity-based or remote presentation flows.
+In addition to the generic functions defined in REQUIREMENT 1, for this use case, a ZKP scheme SHALL provide support for the following functions: (i) generation of a request for the issuance of an attestation that includes a secret attribute unique to the User, without revealing this attribute to the Attestation Provider (ii) generation of an attestation presentation that includes a verifiable pseudonym derived from the secret attribute and the Relying Party identifier.

 #### REQUIREMENT 7
-A Wallet Solution SHALL ensure that integrated ZKP schemes do not affect the usability of the intended presentation flows.
+ZKP scheme SHALL be usable with the intended remote and proximity presentation flows.
+While the inclusion of ZKP may introduce computational and verification delays, these delays shall not  degrade the user experience

 #### REQUIREMENT 8
-A Wallet Solution SHALL ensure that integrated ZKP schemes introduce minimal to the PID or attestation issuance process.
+The selected ZKP scheme SHOULD be able to generate proofs for already issued attestations in different formats

 #### REQUIREMENT 9
-A Wallet Solution SHALL ensure that integrated ZKP schemes do not introduce any additional communication that could be used to track or link User activity.
+A ZKP scheme SHALL NOT introduce any additional communication or information that could be used to track or link User activity during, before, or after proof generation.

+#### REQUIREMENT 10
+A ZKP scheme SHALL NOT use proprietary solutions

+#### REQUIREMENT 11
+A ZKP scheme SHALL be designed to support migration to post-quantum safe algorithms.

 ### 5.2 High-Level Requirements to be changed